Dual Diagnoses Aren’t New

 Chemical Medications

-Anti-depressants, anti-anxiety medications, sedatives like Benzodiazepines (act as central nervous system depressants,) and mood stabilizers (for bipolar disorders) not only regulate the mental health disorders.
+Anti-depressants, anti-anxiety medications, sedatives like benzodiazepines (act as central nervous system depressants,) and mood stabilizers (for bipolar disorders) not only regulate the mental health disorders.
 They also cancel the need for drugs or alcohol to obtain the same effect.

 Support Houses